-Period for refund claim:
+• Period for refund claim:

-The Central Board of Indirect Taxes and Customs ("CBIC") vide Circular No. 125/44/2019-GST, dated 18.11.2019 ("Master Circular-Refund" or "Circular 125/44/2019"), clarifies that the applicant, at his option, may file a refund claim for a tax period or by clubbing successive tax periods.
+CBIC vide Circular No. 125/44/2019-GST, dated 18.11.2019 ("Master Circular-Refund" or "Circular 125/44/2019"), clarifies that the applicant, at his option, may file a refund claim for a tax period or by clubbing successive tax periods.
 The period for which refund claim has been filed, however, cannot spread across different financial years.
 There is a practical difficulty in those cases where the ITC is taken in months where there are no exports and the exports happen in the subsequent year.
 In such cases, the claimant applied for a lesser refund as compared to refund admissible.